-The NRC staff finds that the use of the drilled holes, rather than through-wall cracks, is conservative since it eliminates any pressure drop between the inside of the tube and the crevice at the hole location.
+The NRC staff finds that the use of the drilled holes, rather than through-wall cracks, is conservative, since it eliminates any pressure drop between the inside of the tube and the crevice at the hole location.
 This maximizes the pressure in the crevice at all elevations, thus reducing contact pressure between the tubes and tubesheet.

 1 Although the tubes are in tight contact with the tubesheet bore surfaces, surface roughness effects are conservatively assumed to create interstitial spaces, which are effectively crevices, between these surfaces.
-See Section 3.2.1.4 for more information.
+See Section 3.2.1.4 of this SE for more information.

 The crevice pressure data from these tests were used to develop a crevice pressure distribution as a function of normalized distance between the top of the tubesheet and the H distance below the top of the tubesheet where the tube is assumed to be severed.
-These distributions were used to determine the appropriate crevice pressure at each axial location of the T/TS interaction model and are concluded to be acceptable for this purpose by the NRC staff.
+These distributions were used to determine the appropriate crevice pressure at each axial location of the T/TS interaction model.
+Since the test methodology is conservative, the NRC staff concludes that this determination of crevice pressure is acceptable.

 Because the crevice pressure distribution is assumed to extend from the H location, where crevice pressure is assumed to equal primary pressure, to the top of the tubesheet, where crevice pressure equals secondary pressure, an initial guess as to the H location must be made before solving for H using the T/TS interaction model and 3-D finite element model.
-The resulting new H estimate becomes initial estimate for the next H iteration.
+The resulting new H estimate becomes the initial estimate for the next H iteration.